edgedb/edgedb/docs/ui/editor.rst

 ------------

 .. image:: images/editor.png
-    :alt: The Editor tab in the EdgeDB UI Editor page, showing a query appended with the analyze keyword to analyze performance.
+    :alt: The Editor tab in the EdgeDB UI editor page, showing a query appended with the analyze keyword to analyze performance.
 The performance results show up in a graph on the right, with separate colored rectangles for each link traversed by the query.
     :width: 100%

-The Query Editor is outwardly similar to the REPL besides some auto-completion, but is most useful when paired with the ``analyze`` keyword.
-Prepending ``analyze`` to the front of any query will display a visual query analyzer to help you tweak performance on your EdgeQL queries.
+The query editor outwardly resembles the REPL with some auto-completion functionality, but is most useful when paired with the ``analyze`` keyword.
+Prepending ``analyze`` to the front of any query will display a visual analyzer to help you tweak the performance of your EdgeQL queries.

 Query Builder
 -------------

-The Query Builder is by far the easiest way for new users to EdgeDB to put together a ``select`` query, and the second easiest part of the UI to use after the Data Explorer.
-The Query Builder is an entirely point-and-click interface that walks you through the steps of a ``select`` query, including selecting properties and links inside an object, ``filter``, ``order by``, and setting an ``offset`` and ``limit``
+The query builder is by far the easiest way for new users to EdgeDB to put together a ``select`` query, and the second easiest part of the UI to use after the data explorer.
+The query builder is an entirely point-and-click interface that walks you through the steps of a ``select`` query, including selecting properties and links inside an object, ``filter``, ``order by``, and setting an ``offset`` and ``limit``